-TERNA ENERGY Industrial Commercial Technical Company (hereinafter the "Group" or "TERNA ENERGY" or "company") is the largest Greek vertically integrated company in the field of Renewable Energy Sources (RES), active in the development, construction, financing and operating RES projects in eight countries, but also in waste management and energy production from waste.
+TERNA ENERGY Industrial Commercial Technical Company (hereinafter the "Group" or "TERNA ENERGY" or "company") is the largest Greek vertically integrated company in the field of Renewable Energy Sources (RES), active in the development, construction, financing and operating RES projects in eight countries, but also in waste management and energy production from

-Our business scope includes a wide range of RES technologies and constructing and operating wind parks, hydroelectric projects, pumped storage projects, hybrid stations and photovoltaics, as well as undertaking integrated waste management and electric or thermal power generation projects, biofuels production, soil conditioners and other products.
-In 2019, our activity, including electricity trading, expanded in Greece, the United States of America, Bulgaria, North Macedonia, Poland, Serbia and Albania.
+Our business scope includes a wide range of RES technologies and constructing and operating wind parks, hydroelectric projects, pumped storage projects, hybrid stations and photovoltaics, as well as undertaking integrated waste management projects, biofuels production, soil conditioners and other products.
+In 2019, our activity, including electricity trading, expanded in Greece, the United

+States of America, Bulgaria, North Macedonia, Poland, Serbia and Albania.